jamesmh/coravel/Docs/Cli.md

 ## Install Coravel

-You may use the cli to install Coravel into an existing .net core project.
+You may use the CLI to install Coravel into an existing .net core project.

 In the root of your project, enter the command: